bhisaac/5eFP/5eFP-SRD.md

 # Appendix FP-A

 _This section is devoted to all Focus Practice details including RL versions and RL nuances/symbolism of 5eFP mechanics and rules._

+## Character Creation

+You created your character since birth, and you continue to create your character when you wake up to each new day.
+Your character in RL is a part of you and, despite appearances, isn't rigidly defined.
+Your character is a mutable quality.
+Are there parts of your character that you need to work on?
+Are there parts of your character that no longer serve your life?
+Are there qualities that you long for and wish to include within your life?

 ## Insight in Real Life